Current Board of Directors

 Renton Schools Foundation

-The Renton Schools Foundation, RSF, aka Friends of Renton Schools, was originally established in 2009, under the fiscal sponsorship of the Renton Regional Community Foundation.
+The Renton Schools Foundation (RSF), formerly known as Friends of Renton Schools, was originally established in 2009, under the fiscal sponsorship of the Renton Regional Community Foundation.
 In 2019, in conjunction with our tenth anniversary, the Foundation became an independent 501(c)(3) non profit organization.
 All monies donated in support of the Renton School District made via the Foundation are tax deductible; Tax ID# 83-4113441

 The mission of the Renton Schools Foundation is to increase and enhance educational opportunities for all Renton School District students by providing financial support through the fostering of community partnerships.